Tillamook Air Museum: History

 Between April 2013 and September 2014, the museum moved the part of its collection owned by Jack Erickson from Tillamook to Madras, Oregon.

 In November 2014, the owners of Hangar B, the Port of Tillamook Bay, announced that they would continue operation of the Tillamook Air Museum with the remaining collection.

 In 2016, the Classic Aircraft Aviation Museum moved some aircraft to the museum.

 In 2021, the museum received a B-52 cockpit on loan from Scroggins Aviation Mockup & Effects.

+In 2025, the museum announced it would be receiving an HU-25.
+Later that year it began fundraising for the restoration of its F-14.
+In July, it revealed it was being given an AV-8B.
+At the end of the month, the Port of Tillamook proposed a study for structural repairs to Hangar B.